Wedding Planning Checklist: Complete Pre-Invitation Guide

 Save the date, wedding programs and menu cards tend to be optional.
 If you’re getting your invitations custom designed, a lot of services will allow you to pick and choose the cards that you need, with a similar design to tie all the cards together.
 What’s important is that you decide on what kind of invitation you want at the beginning of your wedding planning — formal or casual wedding invitations, elegant wedding invitations.
 Really, whatever you think is the best wedding invitation for you!

-If you’re planning well in advance, a save the date card will be essential to give guests time and notice , and if you are throwing an engagement party, the engagement invitation is vital. to arrange travel plans.
+If you’re planning well in advance, a save the date card will be essential to give guests time and notice, and if you are throwing an engagement party, the engagement invitation is vital to arrange travel plans.
 On the other hand, if you’ve only got a few months to get things together, you can avoid the save the date card by simply sending out the invitation.

 It’s essential that you receive the RSVP cards within four to six weeks before the date so that you can fill in the finer details.
-If you haven’t decided on your menu at this point and can’t give your guests specific chooses, at least give them space here to let you know about dietary requirements.
+If you haven’t decided on your menu at this point and can’t give your guests specific choices, at least give them space here to let you know about dietary requirements.

 HOT TIP: Don’t forget to proof read your invitation and wedding stationery (mistakes are much easier to fix before they’ve come back from the printer!).